TianlongJia/deep_plastic_Flux_SSL/README.md

-# Detection of floating litter with semi-supervised learning method
+# Detection of floating litter with semi-supervised learning and SAHI method

 This repository contains the code used for the following publication:
 ```bash
   XXXXXXXX
 ```

-The aim of this study is to propose a semi-supervised learning method to detect floating litter, and assess its effectiveness and generalization capability.
-We also test against the same Faster R-CNN architecture trained using Supervised Learning (SL) method alone and ImageNet pre-trained weights.
+The aim of this study is to propose a semi-supervised learning (SSL)-based framework for quantifying floating litter fluxes in rivers.
+This repository contains the code for developing the SSL model and performing inference using the Slicing Aided Hyper Inference (SAHI) method.
+More details of these methods can be found in these repositories: (1) [SSL](https://github.com/TianlongJia/deep_plastic_SSL), and (2) [SAHI](https://github.com/obss/sahi).
+For comparison, we also evaluate the same Faster R-CNN architecture trained solely with supervised learning (SL) and initialized with ImageNet pre-trained weights.

 Acknowledgement: